Ficool

 She might not have any clothes, but the temperature was actually perfect at the moment.

-More than that, the cave felt amazing inside, so she didn't need clothes.
+More than that, the cave felt amazing inside, so she didn't need clothes; she could be free with nature.

-Ayla was not willing to head into the solitude of the cave just yet.
+Ayla wasn't willing to head into the solitude of the cave just yet.

 Deep inside the cave was too quiet and isolated.